Secret Server Performance and Sizing Guide

 - 50,000+ systems for frequent, full discovery

-Please do not directly contact developers to help with sizing requests.
-Solution architects will directly work with R&D if necessary to help size environments exceeding any of these numbers.
+Please do not reach out to developers directly to help with sizing requests.
+Solution Architects will work with R&D directly if necessary to help size environments exceeding any of these numbers.

 Monitoring and Iterative Sizing